 How to reverse your ceiling fan

-Once your heat is running consistently, find the small black switch on the motor housing of your ceiling fan to change the spin direction clockwise.
+Once your heat is running consistently, find the small black switch on the motor housing of your ceiling fan to change the spin direction to clockwise.

 If you rely on a fireplace, wood stove, or other supplemental heat sources in your home- we’ve got those covered too.
 It's essential to take extra care with those alternative heating helpers to protect against the #1 winter threat to your home: fire.
 That way your home and family stay comfortable and safe all winter long.